splunk/splunk-reskit-powershell/README.md

 Resource Kit an Open Beta we will provide more detail on support.

 * Issues should be filed here: https://github.com/splunk/splunk-reskit-powershell/issues

-### Contact Us
-You can reach the Dev Platform team at devinfo@splunk.com

 ## License